Best Things to Do in St Vincent and the Grenadines

 A botanic garden in Kingstown.

-Established in 1765, it is considered the oldest botanic garden in the Western Hemisphere.
+The oldest botanic garden in the Western Hemisphere in 1765.

 Hike through this lush rainforest and tropical flora.